-The narrowminded variety of libertarians who can see just one threat to freedom -- bureaucrats.
+TYPE 3: The narrowminded variety of libertarians who can see just one threat to freedom — bureaucrats.
 Ignoring history, this oversimplifying silliness has rendered libertarianism a joke, in the one country where it had a chance.
 Pity.
 (Steer them toward Ron Paul!
 A decent man, if 1/4 crazy.)

-Only this last category of Karl Rove's Big Tent Coalition -- the ostriches -- will be budged by evidence or reason.
+Only this last category of Karl Rove's Big Tent Coalition will be budged by evidence or reason.
 That's the bad news.

 The good news?
 These folks make up the largest bloc in Rove's tent!
 Use honor, evidence and patriotism to lure them outside, and the tent will unravel.
 Crazies will be marginalized.
 Culture War will wither.

 Even better, this category includes many of those skilled professionals — in the civil service, officer corps, FBI and so on — who may yet save us all.

 Above all, this grassroots movement, to rouse one ostrich at a time, has little or nothing to do with Democratic politicians!
 Oh, they may be useful, if carefully watched.
 But over time, we citizens do not need saviors.

 If any people are to save America, it should be us.
 People.

 Don't you think you would have called it politically "significant" if Democrats were involved in nine out of ten of the lawmaker sex/perversion/corruption scandals, in the last decade?
 Of course you would!

 You'd call it symptomatic of deeply-rooted Democratic depravity.